grafana/grafana/docs/sources/visualizations/time-series/index.md

 The time series visualization type is the default and primary way to visualize time series data as a graph.
 It can render series as lines, points, or bars.
 It is versatile enough to display almost any time-series data.
 [This public demo dashboard](https://play.grafana.org/d/000000016/1-time-series-graphs?orgId=1) contains many different examples of how it can be configured and styled.

 > **Note:** You can migrate from the old Graph visualization to the new Time series visualization.
-To migrate, open the panel and click the "Migrate" button in the side pane.
+To migrate, open the panel and click the **Migrate** button in the side pane.

 ## Tooltip options